sparkfun/SparkFun_XRP_Controller/docs/hardware_overview.md

 ### Barrel Jack Connector

-The barrel jack connector is the primary power input for the entire XRP Robotics Kit.
-This connector mates with the cable from the XRP Robotics Kit's battery pack for battery-powered operation.
-Take note that the maximum safe voltage that can be applied to this connector is <b>11V</b> though the 4-AA battery pack included with the Robotics Kit supplies a maximum of <b>6V</b> so most users will have no issues when it comes to going past the max voltage.
+The barrel jack connector is the primary power input for the entire XRP Kit.
+This connector mates with the cable from the XRP Kit's battery pack for battery-powered operation.
+Take note that the maximum safe voltage that can be applied to this connector is <b>11V</b> though the 4-AA battery pack included with the kit supplies a maximum of <b>6V</b> so most users will have no issues when it comes to going past the max voltage.

 ### Pico W USB-Connector